How to Make Custom DIY Built-in Shelves

 Here is the step by step process for building the shelves:

-- Take everything off and measuring the dimensions of the space you want to build in.
+- Take everything off and measure the dimensions of the space you want to build in.

 - Nail, screw and glue all the pieces together.